koenrane/KR-new-site/content/My research.md

 Subtitle: February through December 2022

 As a [born-and-raised AI alignment theorist](/alignment-phd), I greatly enjoyed mixing psychology, neuroscience, and AI into a blender to yield _shard theory._ The shard theory basically postulates that:
-1. Deep learning policies[^dl-sys] are functions of intermediate abstractions (e.g. whether a sentence relates to cars),
+1. Deep learning policies[^deep-learning] are functions of intermediate abstractions (e.g. whether a sentence relates to cars),
 2. Decision-making influences specialize as a function of these abstractions (e.g. the policy learns to increase positive or negative sentiment when the `car sentence` feature is active).
 These influential circuits are called "shards."
 3. The system's overall behavior is computed as an ensemble of shards.